 Some people say that the Casa Lleó Morera is a family-size version of the Palau de la Música.
 Although the Palau is considered the epitome of modernista architecture due to its elaborate decorative elements, the artistic splendour of this house is also beyond dispute.
 Both landmarks were designed by the brilliant architect Lluís Domènech i Montaner.

 In 1905, the Lleó Morera family commissioned the architect Lluís Domènech i Montaner to totally refurbish their home which had stood on the Passeig de Gràcia since 1864.
 The creative endeavours of a considerable number of artists and artisans, who worked closely together under the supervision of the architect, resulted in an ensemble of outstanding quality.
 The sculptors Eusebi Arnau and Alfons Juyol, the stained-glass artists Rigalt and Granell, and the mosaicists Mario Maragliano and Lluís Bru were just some of the people who brought their creative talents to the project.
-Although the building is not open to visitors, you can admire the original period furniture from the family dining room, which is preserved intact at the Museu Nacional d’Art de Catalunya (MNAC), on Montjuïc.
+Guided tours of the building allow you to discover all the secrets of this modernista masterpiece.

 How to get there: Metro L2, L3 and L4, stop Passeig de Gràcia. | Bus 7, 16, 17, 22 and 24. | Barcelona Bus Turístic, stop Casa Batlló-Fundació Antoni Tàpies.

 Guided Visits: Monday to Saturday, at 10am, 12pm, 4pm and 6pm.